webplatform/docs/tutorials/inheritance_and_cascade/index.md

   font-family: Verdana,sans-serif;
 }</syntaxhighlight>

-All of those properties are inherited, so the <code>&lt;body&gt;</code> element will inherit them from the <code>&lt;html&gt;</code> element and then pass them on to its children — the heading and the paragraph.
-But wait a second!
-There’s something fishy going on with the inheritance of font size, isn’t there?
+All of those properties are inherited, so the <code>&lt;body&gt;</code> element will inherit them from the <code>&lt;html&gt;</code> element and then pass them on to its children — the heading and the paragraph text.
+But notice that there is something unusual occurring with the inheritance of font size.

 The <code>&lt;html&gt;</code> element’s font size is set to 75%, but 75% of ''what''?
 Surely the font size of the <code>&lt;body&gt;</code> should be 75% of its parent’s font size, and the font sizes of the heading and the paragraph be 75% of that of the <code>&lt;body&gt;</code> element?
-The value inherited is not the specified value — the value we write in our style sheet — but something called the computed value.
+The value inherited is not the specified value — the value typed in the style sheet — but something else called the computed value.

 The computed value is, in the case of font size, an absolute value measured in pixels.
 For the <code>&lt;html&gt;</code> element, which doesn’t have a parent element from which to inherit, a percentage value for font size relates to the default font size set in the browser.
 Most contemporary browsers have a default font size setting of 16px.
-75% of 16 is 12, so the computed value for the font size of the <code>&lt;html&gt;</code> element will be around 12px.
+75% of 16 is 12, so the computed value for the font size of the <code>&lt;html&gt;</code> element is around 12px.

 And ''that'' is the value that is inherited by <code>&lt;body&gt;</code> and passed on to the heading and the paragraph.
 (The font size of the heading is larger, because the browser applies some built-in styling of its own.
-See the discussion about the cascade, below.)
+For more details, see the section below about the cascade.)

-Let's go a bit further with our example
+Consider this example:

 <ol>
 <li><p>Add two more declarations to the rule in your CSS style sheet:</p>